devgianlu/PYX-Reloaded/README.md

 For GeoIP functions to work, download http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz somewhere, gunzip it, and update the geoip.db value in build.properties to point to it.

+TODO
+====
+- Make server standlone (no need of Tomcat)
+- Refractor code
+- Fix present bugs
+- Better card loading system

+If you have any other please open an issue or a pull request.